Danieljacksonc33/SMC_Sessions_EA/README.md

 - ✅ Valid CHOCH detected
 - ✅ FVG identified and validated
 - ✅ Within trading session hours
+- ✅ Market is trending (if filter enabled)
+- ✅ Volatility is acceptable (if filter enabled)
+- ✅ Volume confirmation passed (if filter enabled)
+- ✅ Momentum confirmation passed (if filter enabled)
+- ✅ Not too close to S/R levels (if filter enabled)
 - ✅ Max trades per day not reached
 - ✅ Safety checks passed